Anyone can report nursing home abuse, according to the New York Department of Public Health. Some of these parties can include:

 - Employees who suspect other workers of wrongdoing

 There are many types of nursing home abuse and signs to look out for if your loved one is living in such a facility.
-If you suspect abuse, a lawyer from our firm can manage your case and protect your loved one’s rights.
+If you suspect abuse, our nursing home abuse lawyers in New York can manage your case and protect your loved one’s rights.

 Legal Options for Victims and Their Families